s66erge/entan-mkdocs/docs/authenticate.md

 Now we only need to send an email to the user with the link.

+The link then sends a get request to the /verify_magic_link/{token} endpoint.

+#### Send email via Google smtp

+In production mode - remote or local within railway CLI -, we can use the smtplib library to send an email using Gmail's SMTP server.
+We will need to create an App Password in your Google Account settings as we have 2-Step Verification enabled.

+Example for using: *send_email(subject, body, sender, recipients, password)*

+- subject = "Hello from Python"
+- body = "This is a test email sent from Python using Gmail SMTP."
+- sender = "your_email@gmail.com"
+- recipients = ["recipient1@gmail.com"]  : list of recipients
+- password = "your_app_password" : in production in "GOOGLE_SMTP_PASS" environment variable

 In dev mode, lets just mock sending the email by printing the email content to the console.

-In production mode - remote or within railway CLI -, we can use the smtplib library to send an email using Gmail's SMTP server.
-You will need to create an App Password in your Google Account settings if you have 2-Step Verification enabled.
-This password is used instead of your regular account password.

-The link then sends a get request to the /verify_magic_link/{token} endpoint.

-#### Example send_mail usage

-subject = "Hello from Python"
-body = "This is a test email sent from Python using Gmail SMTP." sender = "your_email@gmail.com" recipients = ["recipient1@gmail.com"]  : list of recipients password = "your_app_password"

-send_email(subject, body, sender, recipients, password)

 ``` {.python #send-link}